-Lifestyle changes are an easy inexpensive method to improve your rosacea symptoms.
+Lifestyle changes are an easy, inexpensive rosacea treatment for your rosacea symptoms.
 We all have learned or inherited lifestyle habits or routines which have had a negative effect on our rosacea skin and ocular condition.
-A simply change in a lifestyle choice or routine can affect a huge improvement.
+A simple change in your lifestyle choices or routine can show a huge improvement in your symptoms.

 As we grow older, we often have a reduced “sense” of thirst and think we do not need more water to hydrate our body and brain; therefore, we deteriorate more quickly as our skin is the first organ of the body to inform us.
 If you are a small person you need to drink at least 80 ounces of ‘alkaline’ water per day.
 This would be the equivalent of two and half litres or ten 8- ounce glasses!
 Even more water would be necessary if you are overweight, outside for extended periods of time, participating in sports, or indulging in heavy physical activity.

 More water is needed if the rosacea sufferer has a higher metabolism, anxiety, or stress level, or if one lives in a dry climate such as the southwest U.S. or at “Lake Disappointment” in Australia.
 People that live in colder areas where the humidity is “low”, especially when the home is being heated during a long winter; need more water because the air absorbs moisture from the body’s skin have a greater need for water.
 The skin also absorbs air pollution and whatever toxins are in the air environment just as it absorbs topical medications.
 Water is essential to maintaining bodily functions including good circulation, skin tissue regeneration as well as proper digestion, secretion and absorption.
 Water aids the blood in distributing nutrients throughout the body as well as the skin cells and aids in removing waste from the cells.